ivli18/CMPM121-f25-s01/README.md

-A simple project which contains:
+A simple project consisting of a:
 - Text Box as a counter
-- Button as an incrementer
+- Button which increments counter on click